At Your Service

 - Summer semester clinics are June and July

-Discounts available for Seniors and Vets with ID for Clinic III
+Discounts available for Seniors, ECC Employees and Veterans with ID for Clinic III.